antonycc/aws-serverless-wordcount/README.md

 - [x] and the results are exported to a configured target folder
 - [x] and the processed pdf is moved to a configured bucket.

-The descriptor contains basic metadata
+The descriptor contains basic metadata and sentence fragments from the document:
 ```json
 {
    "downloadedFileAt": "2017-06-25T00:16:00.304541",